In 2022, more than 3,000 Illinoisans died of opioid overdose.1

 References

 1. Executive Order 2022-19.
 (2022).
-Order regarding the administration of settlement proceeds received from Illinois’ opioid litigation and creating the Illinois Opioid Remediation Advisory Board and the Office of Opioid Settlement Administration https://www.illinois.gov/government/executive-orders/executive-order.executive-order-number-19.2022.html
+Order regarding the administration of settlement proceeds received from Illinois’ opioid litigation and creating the Illinois Opioid Remediation Advisory Board and the Office of Opioid Settlement Administration View Executive Order 2022-19

 2. Illinois Attorney General.
 (July 13, 2023).
 Illinois Opioid Remediation Advisory Board Meeting.